tldr-pages/tldr/pages/freebsd/look.md

 # look

-> Display lines beginning with a prefix in a file.
+> Display lines beginning with a prefix in a sorted file.
-> NOTE: the lines in the file must be sorted.
 > See also: `grep`, `sort`.
 > More information: <https://man.freebsd.org/cgi/man.cgi?look>.